Skip to main content

 Table 7d.
 Characteristics of Miscellaneous Drugs

-Last Updated: March 6, 2023
+Last Updated: December 20, 2023

 • There are currently not enough data to determine whether certain medications can be safely coadministered with therapies for the treatment of COVID-19.
 When using concomitant medications with similar toxicity profiles, consider performing additional safety monitoring.

 • The potential additive, antagonistic, or synergistic effects and the safety of using certain combination therapies for the treatment of COVID-19 are unknown.
-Clinicians are encouraged to report AEs to the FDA Medwatch program.
+Clinicians are encouraged to report AEs to the FDA MedWatch program.

 • For drug-drug interaction information, please refer to product labels and visit the Liverpool COVID-19 Drug Interactions website.